spacetelescope/stwcs/doc/source/headerlet_def.rst

     * **Required**: A primary header with specific keywords which specify a unique headerlet name and a targeted image.
     * **Required**: An SIPWCS extension for each chip which contains the linear WCS as well as any distortion model supported by FITS (for example, updated SIP coefficients)
     * **Optional**: Any additional look up tables with refinements to the polynomial solutions in the SIPWCS extension.
-Any such extensions should be linked to the SIPWCS extension using the same Paper IV conventions used for the NPOLFILE tables.
+Any such extensions should be linked to the SIPWCS extension using the same FITS Distortion Paper conventions used for the NPOLFILE tables.
     * **Optional**: Detector to image correction array as a separate extension if needed.

 This custom `headerlet` should be capable of being used to overwrite the existing SCI header WCS keywords to provide a FITS-supported WCS.